 Christmas and Easter Sunday services usually bring in extra visitors for worship.
 With people traveling to visit loved ones, your church may very well be overflowing on these holidays!
 For new churches or church plants, this can be especially challenging, as they are often not equipped with enough seating to handle it.

 Plan the Overflow Seating Layout

 Plan out ahead of time how you will arrange the extra chairs.
 Many congregations set up “overflow” seating in a narthex or lobby.
 You could also put extra chairs in the main worship area.
 Try adding them at the end of rows or in the aisleways, or rearranging your seating layout to accommodate more people.

 You could alternatively use classrooms or other rooms in your building to hold overflow seating.
-Ask your tech team for help setting up audio and video equipment so that the service can be broadcast to these rooms.
+Ask your tech team for help setting up equipment so that the service can be broadcast to these rooms.

 If you do get extra seating, make sure you plan a space to store the chairs after the service.
 If the church doesn’t have any spare storage rooms, you may need to rent a storage unit nearby, or perhaps build a storage space right on the premise.